How To Resolve Conflicts?

 Sometimes Conflict Has To Do With Style Preferences ~ Or Personality Clashes!

-In such cases, we do well to check our own motives and remember to “do nothing out of selfish ambition or vain conceit.
-Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others” (Philippians 2:3–4).
+In such cases, we do well to check our motives and remember to “do nothing out of selfish ambition or vain conceit.
+Rather, in humility value others above yourselves, not looking to your interests but each of you to the interests of the others” (Philippians 2:3–4).

 Conflict Resolution!